Resources and Links: Programs

 USA – FAITH PROGRAMS

-Provides direct services such as training, consulting, process design, conciliation, mediation and action oriented research.
-Offers a Graduate Certificate Program in Conflict Transformation.
+Provides direct services such as training, consulting, process design, conciliation, mediation, and action-oriented research.
+Offers a Graduate Certificate Program in Restorative Justice Education

 Victim Offender Reconciliation Program (VORP)